dongjune8931/dongjune8931/README.md

 ---

 Hi there!
 I'm currently a **university student** passionate about **Cloud, Infrastructure, and Engineering**.
 I'm deeply interested in how things work under the hood, especially in **cloud-native systems** and **DevOps practices**.
 I'm exploring different tech stacks to build scalable and reliable systems.
+Currently, I'm focusing on building scalable systems using Go and Kubernetes, and I'm actively exploring and striving to contribute to the open-source ecosystem.

 ---